geoserver/geoserver.github.io/_posts/2022-05-24-geoserver-2-21-0-released.md

 * [GEOS-10356](https://osgeo-org.atlassian.net/browse/GEOS-10356) Allow feature type customization

-Thanks to Andrea Aime (GeoSolutions) for proposal [GSIP-207](https://github.com/geoserver/geoserver/wiki/GSIP-207) and implementation.
+Thanks to Andrea Aime (GeoSolutions) for proposal [GSIP-207](https://github.com/geoserver/geoserver/wiki/GSIP-207) and implementation, and Canton of Solothurn for funding the work.

 ### Translations and Language Chooser